Brajesh K. Lal: Venous disease

 His research on venous hemodynamics has led to the discovery that increasing venous blood flow through aerobic exercise can accelerate thrombus resolution and prevent chronic post-thrombotic syndrome in patients with acute deep vein thrombosis (DVT).
 He is currently using artificial intelligence algorithms to discover new risk factors for DVT using information from over 9 million hospitalized patients.
 This is one of the first applications of deep learning techniques in evaluating venous disease.

 COVID-19 pandemic

-He has been evaluating the impact of the COVID-19 pandemic-related disruptions in healthcare services on long-term outcomes on vascular disease and cancer.
-The goal was to help design informed solutions for the recovery period once the pandemic receded.
-This research has identified a large and unsuspected deficit in diagnoses of new cancers, which has raised concerns for a future epidemic of late-stage cancers in the coming years.
-The analytic approach used in these studies can now be replicated by any country, individual states within the US, free-standing healthcare systems, or other hospitals.
-These investigations have informed the VA National Surgical Office and the results have already impacted their decision-making at a national level.
+He evaluated the impact of the COVID-19 pandemic-related disruptions in healthcare services on long-term outcomes on vascular disease and cancer.
+His goal was to help design informed solutions for the recovery period once the pandemic receded.
+His research identified a large and unsuspected deficit in diagnoses of new cancers, raised concerns for a future epidemic of late-stage cancers, and helped prepare healthcare institutions for the increased need for screening activities after the pandemic.
+His investigations informed the VA National Surgical Office and impacted their decision-making at a national level.